maismail/service-discovery-clients/java/README.md

 The API is the same.
 One **important** difference is that the service name should be the FQDN of the service.
 Also, you can't query with tags.

+In the following example we take the first service registered with `my-service-name.service.domain` domain name.

 ```java
 ServiceDiscoveryClient client = null;
     try {